RemainIndoors1/StyleTTS2_Windows_Docs/README.md

 - You'll need to install [Python](https://www.python.org/downloads/windows/) 3.7 or newer (I'm using 3.10.11)
 - You'll need to install [espeak-ng](https://github.com/espeak-ng/espeak-ng/releases) to act as a phonemizer. (regular espeak should work too, but this method uses espeak-ng)
 	- what's a phonemizer? basically, it takes text and converts it to base units that StyleTTS2 will know how to pronounce.
 For example, "tough" sounds like "tuff", "bough" sounds like "bow" and "bought" sounds like "bot".
 They're all spelled similarly, but TTS doesn't inherently know there's a difference.
-- You'll need a considerable amount of clean voice data cut up into 3-10 second wav files with a 24kHz sample rate.
+- You'll need a considerable amount of clean voice data cut up into 3-10 second wav files with a 24kHz sample rate. (we'll cover how to convert wav files to 24kHz later)
 - You'll also need text Transcripts for all of your wav files.
 - You'll need to install the [CUDA toolkit](https://developer.nvidia.com/cuda-11-8-0-download-archive) to allow your python code to access the full power of your GPU.
 - You might also need [ffmpeg](https://www.gyan.dev/ffmpeg/builds/) to convert your wav files to the correct sample rate.
 This depends on what format they're currently in.

 First, you need to clone the [StyleTTS2](https://github.com/yl4579/StyleTTS2) repository from GitHub.
 I'm not going to go over how to do this, but you can find a lot of info online for how to clone a github repository if you're not sure how.

-Next, you'll want to add espeak-ng and ffmpeg to the Path in your environment variables in Windows.
-This will give your python code access to the program to use as a phonemizer, also will make converting wav files much easier.
+Next, you'll want to add espeak-ng to the Path variable in your environment variables in Windows.
+This will give your python code access to the program to use as a phonemizer.

+Also, If you need to convert your wav files to 24kHz, you'll want to add ffmpeg to the Path variable in your environment variables.
+This will make converting wav files much easier.

 [espeak-ng](https://github.com/espeak-ng/espeak-ng/releases)
 - download the msi file and install it.
 Windows will give warnings because it's not licensed with Microsoft, so proceed at your own risk, but you're already dealing with a lot of open source software, if you don't trust one piece of the process, this probably isn't for you.
 - On Windows 11, this installs to C:\Program Files\eSpeak NG
-- Add this folder as a new entry to the System "Path" variable in Environment Variables.
+- Add this folder as a new entry to the System "Path" variable in Environment Variables if it's not already there from installation.

 [ffmpeg](https://www.gyan.dev/ffmpeg/builds/)
 - download the latest ffmpeg-git-full.7z zip file, open it and copy the contents to a new local folder on your PC (C:\ffmpeg should be easy enough)